SebaTheProgrammer/GTA-Remake/README.md

 # Quest-System made in one weekend:
 Due to a lot of time shortage, I needed to come up with a fast, simple and expendable quest system.

+For now there are just 3 major behaviours.
+So that, for example, the NPC can change to angry and attack you when you said something offensive.
 ![Screenshot 2024-05-26 131630](https://github.com/SebaTheProgrammer/GTA-Remake/assets/119673781/f9f5ad08-5561-4fae-b88f-8b1331be8578)

 ![Screenshot 2024-05-26 131646](https://github.com/SebaTheProgrammer/GTA-Remake/assets/119673781/82b93054-56e6-4901-8abb-fa28709174b7)